PvPClt/project/album_en.md

 #OrthodoxMilitaryPutinism
                             👻

-## 1. PATRIOTISM WITH A SOCK ON THE DICK
+## 1. PATRIOTISM WITH SOCK ON DICK

 ![](Images/En_Album_01.jpg)